-7. Extension of Periods

-- a.
+- i.
+Team Time-out clock restarts on the snap.
+NOTE: If a team time-out is called prior to a Try, the Try down shall be untimed, and the clock shall restart on the snap of the play that follows the Try. - ii.
+Official's Time-out clock restarts on the ready for play - iii.
+End of the first half clock restarts on the snap - 7.
+Extension of Periods - a.
 A period shall be extended by an untimed down if 1 of the following occurred during a down in which time expires: - i.
-There was a foul by either team and the penalty is accepted, except for: (1) unsportsmanlike or nonplayer fouls, (2) fouls that specify loss of down, (3) fouls on a scoring play that are enforced following the Try, or (4) fouls for which enforcement by rule result in a safety.
-NOTE: For a loss of down fouls, any score by the team that fouls is cancelled. - ii.
+There was a foul by either team and the penalty is accepted, except for: (1) unsportsmanlike or nonplayer fouls, (2) fouls that specify loss of down, (3) fouls on a scoring play that are enforced following the Try, or (4) fouls for which enforcement by rule result in a safety. - ii.
 There was a double foul. - iii.
 There was an inadvertent whistle. - iv.
-If a touchdown was scored, the Try is attempted unless the touchdown is scored during the last down of the fourth period and the point(s) would not affect the outcome of the game or playoff qualifying.

-8. Last 2 minutes

-- Approximately 2 minutes before the end of the game the Referee shall stop the clock and inform both captains of the playing time remaining in that half.
+If a touchdown was scored, the Try is attempted unless the touchdown is scored during the last down of the fourth period and the point(s) would not affect the outcome of the game or playoff qualifying. - 8.
+Last 2 minutes - Approximately 2 minutes before the end of the game the Referee shall stop the clock and inform both captains of the playing time remaining in that half.
 The clock starts on the snap.
 The Back Judge will announce to the captains the remaining time and status of the clock after every play during the final 2 minutes of the game. - b.
 During the final 2 minutes of the game the clock will stop for one of the following reasons: - i.
 Incomplete legal or incomplete illegal forward pass clock restarts on the snap - ii.
 Out-of-bounds clock restarts on the snap - iii.
 Safety clock restarts on the snap - iv.
 Team time out clock restarts on the snap - v.
 First down clock restart is dependent on the previous play - vi.
-Touchdown clock restarts on the snap (after the Try)
+Touchdown clock restarts on the snap (after the Try) - vii.

-UPPE Campus Recreation

-UNIVERSITY OF COLORADO COLORADO SPRINGS

-- vii.
 Penalty and administration clock restart is dependent on the previous play (EXCEPTION 1: Delay of game foul is accepted - clock restarts on the snap.
 EXCEPTION 2: Any foul occurs - offended team may elect to restart the clock on the snap) - viii.
 Official's time out clock restarts at their discretion - ix.
 Touchback clock restarts on the snap - x.
 Offense is awarded a new series clock restart is dependent on the previous play - xi.
 Defense is awarded a new series clock restarts on the snap - xii.
 Either team is awarded a new series following a legal punt clock restarts on the snap - xiii.
 Team attempting to conserve time illegally (includes intentional grounding and a backward pass thrown intentionally out of bounds) clock restarts on the ready - xiv.
 Team attempting to consume time illegally clock restarts on the snap - xv.
 Inadvertent whistle clock restarts on the ready.